skabeo/auth-firebase/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes th

-The build is minified and the filenames include the hashe Your app is ready to be deploye
+The build is minified and the filenames include the hash Your app is ready to be deploye

 ### `npm run eject`